swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 #### Retirement from the Package

 In order to keep the package size and maintainability manageable, implementations will be removed from the package in a version update **1 year** after migration to the standard library.
 This is a necessary balance between maintainability and convenience.
-Since the package is open-source, it should be possible to copy source for a specific feature if a user badly needs to keep it while also wanting to upgrade to a newer major version _and_ not upgrade to the latest compiler.
+Since the package is open-source, it should be possible to copy source for a specific feature if a user badly needs to keep it while also wanting to upgrade to the latest version of the package _without_ upgrading to the latest compiler.

 ### Testing